2-Land and settlements

 Palestinians are prevented by Israeli checkpoints from going into settlements as a general rule though in some cases they can get permissions to work etc. But thousands of Palestinians have been taken into Israeli prisons and interrogation centres based on the settlements (Maale Adumim, Ofer, Atzion..)

-At the time of writing, the settlers’ efforts to control of more land and push away the Palestinian claims are building strength again, and the ruling Likud government is looking favourably at the idea of annexing the main settlement areas such as Maale Adumim, and even talking about formally taking over the whole of the West Bank.
+At the time of writing, the settlers’ efforts to control of more land and push away the Palestinian claims are building strength again, and the Israeli government is looking favourably at the idea of annexing large parts of the West Bank formally to Israel.